-S. Khan is with the Department of Electrical and Computer Engineering, North Dakota State University.
-E-mail: samee.khan@ndsu.edu.
+S.U.
+Khan is with the Department of Electrical & Computer Engineering, Mississippi State University, Starkville, MS 39762 USA.
+E-mail: skhan@ece.msstate.edu.

-K. Li is with the Department of Computer Science, State University of New York, New Paltz, NY 12561.
+K. Li is with the Department of Computer Science, State University of New York, New Paltz, NY 12561 USA.
 E-mail: lik@newpaltz.edu.

-bandwidth and calculates the storage location of data quickly.
+and finally performs local deduplication at each node.
+Boafft uses an efficient data routing algorithm based on data similarity that reduces the overhead of network bandwidth and calculates the storage location of data quickly.
 For a data set, multiple representative fingerprints, instead of only one fingerprint, are used to find more similarity in datasets.
-The data routing algorithm leverages data similarity to enable superblocks with high similarity to colocate in the same data server, where Boafft performs local data deduplication.
+The data routing algorithm leverages data similarity to enable superblocks with high similarity to co-locate in the same data server, where Boafft performs local data deduplication.
 This provides a minimal loss of deduplication ratio, while reducing the network overhead.